Bundaberg Rum: History

+Christsen Pty Ltd operated their own Bundaberg Rum bottling plant in Bourbong Street, Bundaberg, at the rear of their large grocery and hardware business in the centre of town.
+The spirit was sold at UP and OP strength from their business.

 In 1961, the company introduced the polar bear as its unusual choice of mascot, to imply that the rum could ward off the coldest chill.

 In 2000, the Bundaberg Rum company and the distillery were sold to British company Diageo.
-In 2014, a decision by Diageo to relocate the bottling operations of Bundaberg Rum to the western Sydney suburb of Huntingwood resulted in job losses in the city that bears the name of the drink.
+In 2014, a decision by Diageo to relocate the bottling operations of Bundaberg Rum to the western Sydney suburb of Huntingwood resulted in job losses in Bundaberg.
 The decision drew criticism from various levels of Queensland politics.
 The Premier, Campbell Newman, said it was a disappointing move, particularly for a region that had suffered devastating floods in recent years.
-Bundaberg mayor, Mal Forman, said, "I'm saddened by the announcement, but I had been assured the company had a commitment to the city ...
-I understood demand for bottled Bundaberg Rum had declined as more people bought pre-mixed cans, a trend I wanted no part of."
+Bundaberg mayor, Mal Forman, was also disappointed and concerned about the tourism impact.

 A Diageo spokeswoman later clarified the situation, saying some premium products, such as the Master Distillers Collection, would continue to be bottled in Bundaberg.
 "This was not a decision we have taken lightly, however it is a necessary one to ensure the longer term sustainability of the distillery.
-We remain absolutely committed to Bundaberg and the distillery and will continue to invest and focus on our core business of distilling, maturing and blending great quality rum in Bundaberg as we have done for the last 125 years."
+We remain absolutely committed to Bundaberg and the distillery and will continue to invest and focus on our core business of distilling, maturing and blending great quality rum in Bundaberg as we have done for the last 125 years".

 Distillery

 The Bundaberg Rum distillery is open to visitors for tours of the facility.
 There is also a museum which offers free samples of Bundaberg Rum products for visitors in a historic Queenslander house.
 The Big Bundy Bottle is also outside of the bond store.
 A new $8.5 million visitor centre opened to the public in August 2016 replacing the smaller historic house next door.

 In 2009 as part of the Q150 celebrations, the Bundaberg Rum Distillery was announced as one of the Q150 Icons of Queensland for its role as a "location".
+The State Library of Queensland holds correspondence and financial records from the Bundaberg Distilling Co.
+Ltd. Records for years 1907 to 1946.